 • Childcare: Whether you’re offering your babysitting skills or springing for a nanny, childcare is a gift that gives parents a priceless gift: freedom!

 Something That Caters to Their Hobbies and Passions

 It felt like fate.
 I had just taken up painting, and there, in our White Elephant gift circle, was a new set of watercolors.
 It was a strangely specific gift, different from the usual coffee mugs and fancy pens.
 I’ve learned that while getting generic, funny or exciting gifts is a safe way to play White Elephant, getting something specific is more fun, and it can turn out to be the perfect item.
 There’s a better chance your gift will really stick with someone, and it’s more enjoyable when people really want the gifts.
 These are some great White Elephant gifts that will cater to what people feel passionate about.

 • Car Accessories: From driving mocs to a steering wheel cover for chilly days, gifts for car-obsessives are easy to come by.

 • Fancy Headphones: Music lovers deserve a chance to listen to their favorite tunes uninterrupted; a nice pair of earbuds or noise-canceling headphones does the trick.

-• Concert Tickets: Treat your gift recipient with tickets to see a popular band.
+• Concert Tickets: Usually a hot ticket item – treat your gift recipient with tickets to see a popular band.

-• Dinner Out: Give foodie friends the gift of an excellent meal with a gift certificate to a must-try restaurant.
+• Dinner Out: Give foodie friends the gift of an excellent meal with a gift certificate or gift card to a must-try restaurant.

 • Art Supplies: For artsy types, a bundle of new supplies or a gift certificate to a store will help them fuel their creativity.